Direct measurement of osmotic pressure and interparticle interactions in colloidal dispersions

 Colloidal dispersions, which consist of particles with sizes ranging from nanometers to micrometers \cite{russel1991colloidal}, are widely encountered in nature and observed in various materials, such as protein solutions and paints.\cite{loeb1920proteins,lu2013colloidal,phillips2016colloidoscope,zhao2018assembly} Dispersibility is a key measure of colloidal dispersion because it characterizes the physical properties of colloidal dispersions, such as their rheological and optical properties.\cite{van2000colloidal,kovalchuk2010effect,metin2014aggregation} Thus, evaluating the dispersibility of colloidal dispersions is crucial for understanding their physical properties.

 Osmotic pressure, defined as the pressure required to prevent solute molecules from moving across a semipermeable membrane, is affected by the dispersibility of solute molecules.
 Thus, measuring osmotic pressure can be useful approaches to evaluate dispersibility.
 The concept of osmotic pressure can be extended to colloidal dispersions consisting of particles significantly larger than molecules.\cite{russel1991colloidal} The osmotic pressure in colloidal dispersions is similar to that in the gas state.\cite{bonnet1994osmotic,chang1995structural} However, unlike molecules, colloidal particles and their organized structures are sufficiently large for observation using standard optical microscopes.

-Thus, colloidal dispersions serve as model systems for examining the relationship between interparticle interactions and osmotic pressure, which can be discussed based on direct observations.
+Indeed, for colloidal dispersions that are well described as hard-sphere systems, the equation of state can be directly measured with microscopy in both two- and three-dimensional systems.\cite{dullens2006direct,thorneywork2017two} Such colloidal dispersions serve as experimental realizations of hard-sphere systems, which have been extensively studied experimentally and theoretically. \cite{royall2024colloidal} In this context, colloidal dispersions provide an model system for examining the relationship between interparticle interactions and osmotic pressure, which can be discussed based on direct observations.